-Annual Social Assessment ASA completed annually or more frequently as needed 88.4% Certification of LOC for admission into ICF/ID completed annually or more frequently as needed 78.6% Assessed needs identified on the ASA and LOC are reflected in the Support Plan 78.6% PCP completed annually or more frequently as needed 89.3% Service type specified 66.7% Frequency/Duration/Scope of services identified 67.0% Recipient health and safety risks identified 93.5% Person Centered Plan (PCP) Preventative healthcare information provided annually 81.8% Personalized desired outcomes(s) and goal(s) identified on the PCP 94.9% PCP signed by recipient or designated representative (within 60 days) 73.8% PCP signed by Service Provider (within 60 days) 72.5% SOC signed by recipient/designated representative 79.6% Recipient informed of rights (prior to initiation of services and annually thereafter) 83.6% Habilitation plans for services listed on the PCP 70.3% Supported Living Arrangement 99.7% Service Authorization Jobs & Day Training Authorization 99.4% Other Waiver Services 99.1% Monthly Contact 88.2% Face-to-Face Contacts (minimum every 3 months) 96.5% Monthly Quarterly PCP Review 84.2% Contact & Health/Safety issues identified and followed up 88.0% Documentation Needs/Concerns followed up and documented monthly 88.2% Waiver Service Satisfaction assessed/addressed 88.4% Goals identified in the PCP assessed/addressed monthly 87.5%
+Annual Social Assessment ASA completed annually or more frequently as needed 89.3% Certification of LOC for admission into ICF/ID completed annually or more frequently as needed 85.4% Assessed needs identified on the ASA and LOC are reflected in the Support Plan 78.0% PCP completed annually or more frequently as needed 88.7% Service type specified 58.3% Frequency/Duration/Scope of services identified 65.5% Recipient health and safety risks identified 94.0% Person Centered Plan (PCP) Preventative healthcare information provided annually 84.6% Personalized desired outcomes(s) and goal(s) identified on the PCP 94.0% PCP signed by recipient or designated representative (within 60 days) 84.6% PCP signed by Service Provider (within 60 days) 84.1% SOC signed by recipient/designated representative 82.2% Recipient informed of rights (prior to initiation of services and annually thereafter) 83.0% Habilitation plans for services listed on the PCP 85.1% Supported Living Arrangement 98.8% Service Authorization Jobs & Day Training Authorization 97.0% Other Waiver Services 97.9% Monthly Contact 83.8% Face-to-Face Contacts (minimum every 3 months) 96.7% Monthly Quarterly PCP Review 88.2% Contact & Health/Safety issues identified and followed up 90.7% Documentation Needs/Concerns followed up and documented monthly 81.9% Waiver Service Satisfaction assessed/addressed 90.5% Goals identified in the PCP assessed/addressed monthly 90.0%

-2020 vs 2021 Case File Review Comparison
+WY4 vs WY5 Case File Review Comparison

-In comparing the previous 2020 review year to the current 2021 review year, 14 measures indicate improvement:
+In comparing the previous WY4 to the current WY5, 11 measures indicate improvement:

-- Certification of LOC for admission into ICF/ID completed annually or more frequently as needed - · Recipient health and safety risks identified - Personalized desired outcome(s) and goal(s) identified on the PCP - PCP signed by recipient or designated representative (within 60 days) - PCP signed by Service Provider (within 60 days) - SOC signed by recipient or designated representative - Recipient informed of rights (prior to initiation of services and annually thereafter) - Habilitation Plans Revised/Updated every 12 months - Monthly Contacts - Quarterly PCP Review - Health/Safety issues identified and followed up monthly - Needs/Concerns followed up and documented monthly - Waiver Service Satisfaction assessed/addressed monthly - Goals identified in the PCP assessed/addressed monthly
+- ASA completed annually/as needed - Certification of LOC for admission into ICF/ID completed annually or more frequently as needed - Preventative healthcare information provided annually - PCP signed by recipient or designated representative (within 60 days) - PCP signed by Service Provider (within 60 days) - SOC signed by recipient/designated representative - Habilitation plan in place for services listed on the PCP - Quarterly PCP Review - Health/Safety issues identified and followed up - Waiver Satisfaction assessed/addressed - Goals identified on PCP assessed/addressed monthly

-The greatest improvement was seen in SOC signed by recipient or designated representative with approximately a 9% increase from the previous year.
+The greatest improvement was seen in Habilitation Plan in place for services listed on the PCP with approximately a 15% increase from the previous year.

-It is recognized that 10 out of 21 components are at or above the 86% benchmark.
+It is recognized that 12 out of 24 components are at or above the 86% benchmark.